quasarframework/quasar-framework.org/source/components/input-textfield.md

   handler: Function,

   // Optional.
 Show icon button
-  // if model has a value
+  // if textfield model has a value
   content: Boolean,

   // Optional.
 Show icon button
+  // if condition is true
+  condition: Boolean,

+  // Optional.
+Show icon button
   // if textfield is marked with error
+  error: Boolean,

+  // Optional.
+Show icon button
+  // if textfield is marked with warning
-  error: Boolean
+  warning: Boolean
 }
 ```